SwedbankPay/developer.swedbankpay.com/checkout-v3/business/redirect.md

 After checking in, the payment menu will appear on a new page with the payer information displayed above the menu.
 The payer can select their preferred payment instrument and pay.

-The example with shipping address is for all goods (physical and digital), the one without shipping address is for digital products only.
+This is how it will look with all goods (physical and digital), with shipping address visible.

 {:.text-center}
 ![screenshot of the business implementation redirect payment menu mixed][redirect-payment-menu-mixed]

+This is for digital products, consequently with no shipping address.

 {:.text-center}
 ![screenshot of the business implementation redirect payment menu digital][redirect-payment-menu-digital]